 San Diego Comic-Con will be here before we know it, and one of the biggest pieces of the puzzle that is the pop culture phenomenon has been unveiled by Comic-Con International.
 The list of Exhibitors, members of the Small Press and Artist’s Alley sections, as well as the Fan Tables sections, have all been revealed on CCI’s site.
 The map is also now live.

 Over 730 exhibitors (or over 1,000 if you include all areas) are listed for this year’s Comic-Con, covering comics, merchandise, video games, television and film.
 All the major players in each category are represented — for comics, that includes BOOM!
-Studios, DC Entertainment, Dark Horse Comics, IDW Publishing, Image Comics, Marvel Entertainment, Oni Press, and Skybound.
+Studios, DC (in their new massive COMBINED booth with Warner Bros.), Dark Horse Comics, IDW Publishing, Image Comics, Marvel Entertainment, and Oni Press.

-Fans of Jericho and Star Wars, should head to the Fan Tables, and if you’re a fan of anything, swing through Artist’s Alley to view work from over 170 artists, including Patrick Ballesteros and Katie Cook.
-This year’s Small Press section includes booths for over 100 companies like ACME Ink, The Ninjabot, and others.
+Fans of Robotech X and more should head to the Fan Tables, and if you’re a fan of anything, swing through Artist’s Alley to view work from over 190 artists, including Patrick Ballesteros and Katie Cook.
+This year’s Small Press section includes booths for over 100 companies like ACME Ink, Val Hochberg, The Ninjabot, and others.

 What booths are you most excited to check out?
 Let us know in the comments.